wix-incubator/corvid-external-db-mysql-adapter/README.md

 To work with this example clone this repository on your local machine:

 ```
-git clone <repository url>
+git clone git@github.com:wix/corvid-external-db-mysql-adapter.git
 ```

 ### Configuration

 The configuration must be stored in a `config.json` file at the root of the package.
 This file is not duplicated in the cloning process, so let's create one of your own.

-The configuration is a JSON object that contains three **required** keys at the root:
+The configuration is a JSON object that contains three required keys at the root:

 - `secretKey`: The secret key that you will use when configuring the adapter in the Wix Editor.
 Each request to your adapter will contain this secret key in the _requestContext_ key inside the payload.
 - `allowedOperations`: The list of all the operations that this adapter will be allowed to perform.
 For example, if you want to create an adapter that allows read-only access, you can limit these operations to `["get", "find", "count"]`.